Why choose this course

 Our MSc in Corporate Environmental Management is run by the Centre for Environment and Sustainability (CES), a leading centre for environmental and sustainability-related research and postgraduate teaching.
 CES is an inter-disciplinary research and teaching centre seeking to resolve environmental sustainability problems within corporations.
 This course prepares future environmental and sustainability professionals for the challenges being faced by the corporate world.

 What you will study

-From carbon foot prints to the design of revolutionary environmentally-friendly products, our course covers all the aspects involved in managing environmental and sustainability strategy in organisations.
+From carbon footprints to the design of revolutionary environmentally-friendly products, our MSc covers all aspects of managing environmental and sustainability strategy in organisations.

-We’ll give you a solid understanding of issues crucial to the sustainable development debate.
+We’ll provide you with a solid understanding of issues crucial to the sustainable development debate.
 You’ll also consider the views of stakeholders such as business groups, environmentalists, government agencies and development institutions.

-As a student of this course, you will acquire skills to evaluate existing frameworks, inquire into environmental issues in organisations and industries, and develop sensitive business practices.
-It will provide you with excellent preparation for any corporate-focused environmental career.
+You will evaluate existing frameworks, inquire into environmental issues in organisations and industries, and develop sensitive business practices, preparing you for any corporate-focused environmental career.

-We’re proud to share the list of exciting companies and organisations participating in our course, including but not limited to the NHS, Marks & Spencer, Rolls-Royce, HP, Sony, Aviva Investors, Costain Group and Telefonica.
+Some exciting organisations participating in our course include, but are not limited to, the NHS, Marks & Spencer, Rolls-Royce, HP, Sony, Aviva Investors and Telefonica.